albertoivo/mobile-flashcards/README.md

 ## Contributing

-We welcome contributions to Flashcards-mobile!
+I welcome contributions to this project!

 -   ⇄ Pull requests and ★ Stars are always welcome.